ansible/receptor/docs/source/developer_guide.rst

 .. contents::
    :local:

-See the :ref:`contributing` for more general details.
+See the :ref:`contributing:contributing` for more general details.

 Testing